The SeaGoat platform forReal Estate Due Diligence

 With SITUS

-Property Scan, hazard APIs, and satellite recon run in parallel. flood zones, EPA sites, soil, seismic, wind data returned in seconds.
+Property Scan, hazard APIs, and satellite recon run in parallel.
+Flood zones, EPA sites, soil, seismic, and wind data return in seconds.

 PhotosOld Way